Best practice recommendations for building bots in Architect

 Bot technology overview

-Genesys Dialog Engine Bot Flows, like any advanced machine-learning tool, works by learning from multiple examples, and then further defining to categorize similar, previously unseen cases.
+Genesys Dialog Engine Bot Flows and Genesys Digital Bot Flows, like any advanced machine-learning tool, work by learning from multiple examples, and then further defining to categorize similar, previously unseen cases.
 The bot learns from examples, not from rules.

 The strengths of this approach include: